 A total of 12,991 NIS shares changed hands in turnover of 9.6 million dinars.
 NIS closed down 0.41% at 736 dinars.

-The BELEX15 index, which tracks the most liquid shares on the Belgrade Stock Exchange, ended the session 0.72% lower at 749.44 points.
+The BELEX15 index, which tracks the most liquid shares on the Belgrade Stock Exchange, ended the session down 0.11% at 808.57 points.

-Trading on the multilateral trading facility (MTP) of the exchange generated a turnover of 1.2 million dinars.
+Trading on the multilateral trading facility (MTP) of the stock exchange generated a turnover of 89,758 dinars.

-No Treasury bonds changed hands on the Belgrade Stock Exchange today.
+No Treasury bonds changed hands on the Belgrade Stock Exchange on Wednesday.